ANANGH/SMART-MIRROR/README.md

 - [**Hello World**](modules/default/helloworld)
 - [**Alert**](modules/default/alert)

-For more available modules, check out out the wiki page [SmartMirror 3rd Party Modules](https://github.com/MichMich/MagicMirror/wiki/3rd-party-modules).
+For more available modules, check out out the wiki page [SmartMirror 3rd Party Modules](https://github.com/ANANGH/SMART-MIRROR/wiki/3rd-party-modules).
 If you want to build your own modules, check out the [SmartMirror Module Development Documentation](modules) and don't forget to add it to the wiki and the [forum](https://forum.magicmirror.builders/category/7/showcase)!

 ## Updating

-If you want to update your MagicMirror² to the latest version, use your terminal to go to your Magic Mirror folder and type the following command:
+If you want to update your SmartMirror to the latest version, use your terminal to go to your Magic Mirror folder and type the following command:

 ```bash
 git pull && npm install